Why did we change the name of the journal?

 No. The journal is changing title, but will continue to maintain all papers published from its launch as Chemistry Central Journal in 2007 as volumes 1-12.
 The DOIs and citation details for those papers will not change.

 In which abstracting and indexing services is the journal under the new name included?

-BMC Chemistry will continue to be indexed in all the venues that Chemistry Central Journal is currently indexed.
+BMC Chemistry will continue to be indexed in all the venues that Chemistry Central Journal is currently indexed in.
 In addition, all past and future papers will continue to be available through SpringerLink.
 The full list of indexing services are below:

 - Global Health